kaki123/faceMatch/README.md

-├── helperScripts (scrips that help with data preprocessing and other purposes) ├── savedModels (trained models that are uploaded to GCP) ├── testInput (JSON file that are used as an input to make online predictions in GCP) ├── knnExamples (training and test file for the KNN model) └── README.md
+├── helperScripts (scrips that help with data preprocessing and other purposes) ├── savedModels (trained models that are uploaded to GCP) ├── testInput (JSON file that are used as an input to make online predictions in GCP) ├── knn_examples (training and test file for the KNN model) ├── grs (training photos for golden retrievers)
+├── pugs (training photos for pugs)
+├── FrontEnd (frontend code for web pages)
+└── README.md
 ```